levsh/siderpy/docs/source/siderpy/getting_started.rst

     await redis.subscribe('channel1', 'channel2', ..., 'channelN')

-To receive messages from subscribed channels just iterate over :py:meth:`~siderpy.Redis` object:
+To receive messages from subscribed channels just iterate over :py:class:`~siderpy.Redis` object.

 .. code-block:: python

     async for message in redis:
         print(message)

-or use :py:meth:`~siderpy.Redis.pubsub_queue` directly:
+or use :py:attr:`~siderpy.Redis.pubsub_queue` directly

 .. code-block:: python

-    while True:
+    # 1
     message = await redis.pubsub_queue.get()

+    # 2
+    async for message in redis.pubsub_queue:
+        ...

-If a error occurs during consuming then it will raised to client code:
+If a error occurs during consuming then it will be raised.

 .. code-block:: python